ibm-cloud-docs/cloud-object-storage/libraries/java.md

     * [SdkClientException](https://ibm.github.io/ibm-cos-sdk-java/com/ibm/cloud/objectstorage/SdkClientException.html){:new_window}

 ### Determining Endpoint
-The methods below can be used to determine the service endpoint based on the bucket location, endpoint type (public or private), and specific region (optional)
+The methods below can be used to determine the service endpoint based on the bucket location, endpoint type (public or private), and specific region (optional).

 ```java
 /**